FRM4DRONES-AQUATIC

 Welcome & Introduction to the FRM4DRONES-AQUATIC Workshop: Toward Standardised UAV-Based Aquatic Reflectance

 The workshop will open with an introduction to the FRM4DRONES- AQUATIC project, highlighting the motivation behind advancing drone-based aquatic reflectance measurements toward Fiducial Reference Measurement (FRM) standards.
 The main challenges in aquatic drone Cal/Val will be outlined.
 We will demonstrate, through selected case studies, the use of the MAPEO-Water processing chain as an example of UAV-based aquatic data processing to address some of these challenges.
-Finally, the objectives and structure of the workshop will be presented, with an emphasis on community engagement and the roadmap toward standardized protocols.
+Finally, the objectives and structure of the workshop will be presented, with an emphasis on community engagement and the roadmap toward standardised protocols.

 Anna Windle, Satellite Mission Post-Doctoral Fellow, SSAI (NASA GSFC):